-"Pathways to Success" MSSP proposed rule: Financial benchmark
+"Pathways to Success" MSSP final rule: Financial benchmark

-Jill S. Herbold, FSA, MAAA Cory Gusland, FSA, MAAA Charlie Mills, FSA, MAAA
+Jill S. Herbold, FSA, MAAA Cory Gusland, FSA, MAAA Charlie Mills, FSA, MAAA Matthew J. Kramer, FSA, CERA, MAAA

-On August 8, 2018, the Centers for Medicare and Medicaid Services (CMS) released a proposed rule that will significantly change the Medicare Shared Savings Program (MSSP) if enacted.
-This paper is the second in a series of white papers Milliman is writing on the proposed rule.
+On December 31, 2018, the Centers for Medicare and Medicaid Services (CMS) published a final rule that will significantly change the Medicare Shared Savings Program (MSSP).

+This paper is the twelfth in a series of Milliman white papers on the "Pathways to Success" proposed and final rule.

-The proposal, titled "Pathways to Success," includes changes to the financial benchmark methodology that measures an accountable care organization's (ACO's) gross savings or losses under the MSSP.
-There are four key elements where changes have been proposed: agreement period length, regional fee for service (FFS) adjustment, risk adjustment, and trend.
-In this brief, we discuss the proposed changes and important implications for Medicare ACOs.
+The final rule includes changes to the financial benchmark methodology that measures the gross savings or losses of an accountable care organization (ACO) under the MSSP.
+Four key elements of the financial benchmark methodology changed: agreement period length, regional fee-for-service (FFS) adjustment, risk adjustment, and trend.
+In this paper, we discuss these changes and important implications for Medicare ACOs.